-Founded in 2001 by photographer/media/film producer Raj Suri, Miss India Australia is the first ever-national talent search in Australia for women of Indian origin, affliated to the Miss India Worldwide organisation in New York, USA and associated with Miss India Magazine
+Founded in 2001 by photographer/actor/media/film producer Raj Suri, the original Miss India Australia is the first ever-national talent search in Australia for women of Indian origin, affliated to the Miss India Worldwide organisation in New York, USA and associated with Miss India Magazine

 Miss India Australia Talent Search gives a visible Indian Australian representation on a world platform – comprising of 40 countries at the Worldwide Event.